fastrgv/hbox/README.md

 ## Xsokoban Levels Solved (updated late 2025):

-Hbox currently solves 61 of 90 puzzles.
+Hbox currently solves 59 of 90 puzzles.

 See ~/docs/runs.txt for solve times in seconds.

 All failures I have seen are due to a shortage of memory or time.

 Finally, note that in my testing I noticed there are several more puzzles, yet unsolved by hbox, among the Xsokoban 90 that are "almost" solvable.
 One extreme example I am aware of is #19.
 If I make the first push, the resulting puzzle is easily solved using methods 0(72sec), 1, 3, 4, & 6.
 This discovery was made using my Sokoban platform "Rufasok", which easily lets you attempt such experiments.

+## "Small" test set of 200

+Hbox solves at least 188/200 puzzles from this set.
+See ~/hbox/batchRuns/small6nov25/ for the output files.

 ## Build Instructions: